Godzilla king of the monsters in Hibiya

-Debuting in 1954, Godzilla might well be Japan’s most famous movie character.
+Debuting in 1954, Godzilla might be Japan’s most famous movie character.
 Awakened by nuclear weapons, he is a terrifying destroyer.
 But, he has also helped humanity on occasion.
-He has been in Toho and Hollywood films, computer games, comic books, and television shows.
+He has appeared in films, computer games, comic books, and television shows.

 I chose black and white for this article as my favorite Godzilla is the one from the first movie.
 The other films are okay, but the 1954 version is the standout.
-By today’s standards, the special effects weren’t very good, but they were fantastic back in the day.
+By today’s standards, the special effects weren’t great, but they were fantastic in those days.
 And, of course, his theme song is brilliant.

-If you want a bigger Godzilla, you need to see the one in Shinjuku.
+If you want a bigger Godzilla, see the one in Shinjuku.
 That might be more fun for most photographers, even though you can only see the monster’s top part.

 Hibiya Station is very close to the Godzilla statue.
 The following lines use it: